solana-labs/solana/docs/src/getstarted/hello-world.md

 // create an empty transaction const transaction = new web3.Transaction();

-// add a single instruction to the transaction transaction.add( new web3.TransactionInstruction({
+// add a hello world program instruction to the transaction transaction.add( new web3.TransactionInstruction({
     keys: [],